• Skip to primary navigation

 Cut the core into thin slices and then chop a little more to give it a shredded texture.

-Now that you have the jackfruit chopped, it’s time to cook it.
+Now that you have the jackfruit chopped, it's time to cook it.
 I like to saute some onion and garlic before I add the jackfruit.
-Once the onion and garlic are sauteed, add the jackfruit, chili powder, cumin and oregano.
+Once the onion and garlic are sauteed, add the jackfruit, chili powder, cumin, and oregano.
 Stir and saute for 30-60 seconds to toast the spices.
-Add 1/2 cup water or vegetable broth, cover and simmer for 5 minutes.
+Add ½ cup water or vegetable broth, cover, and simmer for 5 minutes.
 This will soften the tough core pieces of jackfruit and infuse it with flavor from the spices and onion.

 Remove the lid and give the jackfruit a stir.
 Continue cooking over medium-low heat until most of the water is evaporated.
 Your jackfruit taco filling is ready to use!

-Jackfruit in pan
+Jackfruit browning in a pan.

 How to Assemble Jackfruit Tacos

-I love to eat these tacos with my gluten free tortillas, mango salsa, shredded cabbage, cilantro and brown rice on corn tortillas.
-Another combination I love is a classic with tomato, onion, lettuce guacamole and cashew cheese queso.
-Jackfruit fajitas with sauteed peppers and onions are a winner too.
-I like to make a big taco bar in the middle of the table and everyone has fun assembling their own.
-Serving anything family-style at dinnertime allows our kids to feel empowered to make their own healthy decisions.
-And tacos are a sure win for us!
+I love to eat these tacos with my gluten-free tortillas, mango salsa, shredded cabbage, cilantro, and brown rice on corn tortillas.
+Another combination I love is a classic with tomato, onion, lettuce guacamole, and cashew cheese queso.

-Jackfruit in corn tortilla
+Jackfruit in corn tortilla.

 No matter what you top your jackfruit tacos with, it’s sure to become an instant classic in your household.
 What are your favorite taco toppings?
 Leave a comment below and let me know!

-Print Recipe
+📖 Recipe

 Vegan Jackfruit Taco Filling